loiccoent/eurostat_ida_energy/README.md

         - Prepare Energy consumption by fuel (not part of the decomposition but used for some charts)
         - Prepare energy consumption by end use
         - Prepare activity data by end use
-        - Joining the two datasets (by country, year and end use)
+        - Joining the energy consumption and activity datasets (by country, year and end use)
         - Filter out sectors with incomplete data
     - EFFECTS CALCULATION:
         - Calculate the required indicators for the calculation: